Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Experiments on traffic-weaving interaction

 \subsection{Training on data when rear, faster car overtakes (D3)}

 We apply our learning method to the D3 dataset to investigate if it can successfully capture the trend that the slower car yields to the faster car.
-In Fig. \ref{fig:subset-contours}c, we see that with the same longitudinal position, the faster car has a much larger $\gamma$ value, meaning they are less responsible for maintaining safety, consistent with behavior in the dataset where the slower car yields to the faster car.
+In Fig. \ref{fig:subset-contours}\textcolor{red}: \textit{Rear car overtakes}, we see that with the same longitudinal position, the faster car has a much larger $\gamma$ value, meaning they are less responsible for maintaining safety, consistent with behavior in the dataset where the slower car yields to the faster car.